blastedt/syllables/README.md

 Level increases available loot, difficulty, damage effectiveness, maximum syllable count Random enemies come forever.
 Play for high score

+# build/install information
+1. On unix: run ./.configure from root dir to configure makefile On windows: make makefile.cfg with "ROOT = <abs. path to root dir>"
+2. run make all for tests and exe OR make syllables for exe

+output goes to out, out/bin, out/tests

+probably won't compile for a while =)
+I will put exes into release at each milestone.
+So you don't need to build yourself.

+## doc info

+Currently working on this.
+Run `doxygen .doxy` to generate `docs/`.

 # library information

 ncurses will be used. all graphics will be in terminal